 The Casey Saunders Foundation exists in order to provide the opportunity for underserved young people in the St. Louis region to experience the joy and freedom of riding a bike by giving them the equipment and necessary scholarship to fulfill their cycling goals.
 Our hope is that by offering this opportunity to help young people, we can honor Casey’s legacy and we can tell more stories of youth that grow up wanting to help others.

 You can help by making a donation, which goes to provide scholarships to send youth to camp.

 What does the Foundation do?

-The Casey Saunders Foundation provides equipment and scholarships to underserved youth in the St. Louis region to give them the opportunity to experience the joy and life-long benefits of cycling through attending a cycling camp.
+The Casey Saunders Foundation provides equipment and scholarships to underserved youth in the St. Louis region to give them the opportunity to experience the joy and life-long benefits of cycling.
 Funds provided through donations support this cause directly.
 Make a donation today!

 We seek to partner with St. Louis-based organizations who can help us identify youth who demonstrate a commitment to helping others and who show an interest in cycling.
 If you are one of these community organizations, or if you know of one that we should work with, please email us at firstname.lastname@example.org.

 Be Like Casey was a phrase that organically originated from the cycling community following Casey’s death.
 Because Casey exemplified many positive traits in his daily life – he was kind, helpful, humble, hardworking, and fun-loving – the community identified the phrase as a way to help remind us all how to live our best life.
 Be Like Casey can mean different things to different people.
 For most of us, it acts as a comforting reminder that Casey’s legacy lives on in each of us who choose to do the right thing, to help others and to find small ways every day to leave the world better than we found it.
 We hope you too will use #BeLikeCasey to show your support for the Casey Saunders Foundation in your everyday life.